Imran4424/Software-Architecture/SolidPrinciples.md

 - Increased Code Reusability: Generic reference uses
 - Improve Code Quality and Reliability - No need to worry about unexpected behavior of generic reference uses
+- Enhanced Flexibility and Extensibility: Systems can be extended by adding new subclasses without needing to modify existing client code that uses the base class

 # Interface Segregation Principle